krynju/dtable_benchmarks/blogpost.md

 `DataFrames.jl` doesn't perform data shuffles on groupby, so its performance is clearly superior to the other two technologies and is just included for reference purposes.

 Let's focus on `Dask` and the `DTable`, which are actually performing the shuffle operation.
-Across the different data configurations we can see a common pattern where the `DTable` is significantly faster than `Dask` at lower data sizes, which leads to it being on average ~18 times faster, but as the data size grows the scaling of `Dask` is looking better and it eventually matches the speeds of the `DTable`.
+Across the different data configurations we can see a common pattern where the `DTable` is significantly faster than `Dask` at lower data sizes, which leads to it offering an average ~17 times speedup, but as the data size grows the scaling of `Dask` is looking better and it eventually matches the speeds of the `DTable`.

 However, in the more stressful configurations, in which the `unique_values` count was equal to $10^4$, `Dask` was repeatedly failing to finish the shuffle after a certain data size ($n$ > $10^8$) for no clear reason.
 For that reason the following benchmarks will not include results for these failed benchmark configurations.